 This article is all about ‘The RICS formal cost estimating and cost planning stages in context with the RIBA Plan of Work and OGC Gateways (adapted from the RIBA Outline Plan of Work 2007).
+It is also about how to create a construction budget cost.

 It is best practice for good Architects and design teams to 1) agree a brief with the Client and then 2) prepare outline designs and eventually detailed designs.